lumina-uoft/agents/.swm/voices.tce0x5q1.sw.md

 ## Google TTS voices

-### Can control speed , but there's strange noice at the beginning of each sentences.
+### Not stable for production.
+Can control speed , but there's strange noise at the beginning of each sentences.
 Some voices machine-like

 <SwmSnippet path="/livekit-plugins/livekit-plugins-google/livekit/plugins/google/tts.py" line="50">